You need people to find you online, but somehow you got voted off the island called the internet.

-More than 90% of pages online get no search traffic.
+More than 90% of pages online get no search traffic-zip.

 You ready that right.
 9 out of 10 pages get no search traffic - zero.
 Nada.
 That means that no matter how pretty, informative or valuable, for the large percentage of website pages, no one ever visits.
 They've been kicked off the internet island and left to ponder their failure to compete.
-Like those who have to ride the boat off the island, those pages didn't make the cut.
+Like those who have to ride the boat off the island, those pages didn't make the cut and become invisible.

 Are 9 our of 10 of your online pages being voted off?